Foresight for Food Systems Transformation

 • Opportunities for enhancing the capability of research institutions, government agencies, and community organisations to facilitate and support food systems foresight processes

-• Access to better ‘futures knowledge’ on food systems for policy makers and other decision makers
+• Access to better ‘futures knowledge’ on food systems for policymakers and other decision-makers

 • Insights into options and pathways for food system transformation